aaron-grau/curic/react/projects/piano/README.md

 **NB:** A jQuery `'keydown'` listener fires repeatedly when the user holds down a key, which will repeatedly trigger our `keyPressed` function.
 Ensure that you call the `keyPressed` function only once per key by only adding the key to the state if it isn't already added!

-Make sure that your have your key actions, reducer and listeners working before continuing.

 ## Phase 4: React Components